FAYETTEVILLE — Arkansas right-hander Cody Adcock was dominant in his first start as a Razorback on Sunday.

 Adcock, a junior from Texarkana, allowed 1 hit and struck out 6 in 6 scoreless innings, and the sixth-ranked Razorbacks defeated Auburn 5-0 at Baum-Walker Stadium.

-Arkansas (18-2, 3-0 SEC) swept the three-game series in the SEC opener for both teams.
-The Razorbacks have won 13 consecutive games — their longest streak since the 2010 season.
+Arkansas (18-2, 3-0 SEC) swept the three-game series in first SEC series for both teams.
+The Razorbacks have won 13 consecutive games — their longest in-season streak since the 2010 season.